-1. Log into your router management page (see "Access your router management page" on page 26).
+- 1. Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.

-2. Click on Administrator, and click on File Sharing.
+3. Click on the USB section and click on Samba Server.

-- 3. Review the setting on Samba Server Information section.
-Click Apply to save settings - Server Status: Select enable or disable for the feature. - Server Name: Enter the name of your server. - Workgroup: Enter the work group of your server. - Description: Enter a description of the server.
+4. Review the setting on Samba Server Information section.
+Click Apply to save settings

-4. Review the administrator settings required for your Samba server.
+- Server Status: Select enable or disable for the feature. - Server Name: Enter the name of your server. - Workgroup: Enter the work group of your server. - Description: Enter a description of the server. - Review the administrator settings required for your Samba server.
 Click Apply to save settings.
 Administrator will have read and write access to files.
 To define user accounts continue to the next step.

-- User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name.
+- User Name: Enter the user name to be used to access your files. - Password: Enter the password for the user name. - 6.
+Review the User Account List section.
+Click Apply to save settings